On the large-scale geometry of graph braid groups via cubical structures: Introduction

-\begin{theorem}[\Cref{theorem:NotQItoRAAG,theorem:necessary condition 2}] Let \(\graf=(\sfT,\loops)\in\grapegraph_\norm\).
+\begin{theorem}[\Cref{theorem:NotQItoRAAG,theorem:necessary condition 2}] Let \(\graf\in\grapegraph_\norm\).
 If either an affine Dynkin diagram \(\tilde\sfD_n\) for some \(n\ge 5\) or a tripod \(\sfT_{a,b,c}\) of type \((a,b,c)\) for some \(1\le a<b<c\) embeds into \(\sfT\) with leaves mapped to leaves, then \(\bbB_2(\graf)\) is not quasi-isometric to any RAAG. \end{theorem} For the definitions of affine Dynkin diagrams and tripods of type \((a,b,c)\), see \Cref{Definition:Dynkin and tripod}.

-Both results rely on \Cref{Prop:free factor_Intro}, which shows that \(\bbB_2(\graf)\) is quasi-isometric to a RAAG if and only if \(\pi_1(UP_2(\graf))\) is quasi-isometric to a one-ended RAAG.
+Both results rely on \Cref{Prop:free factor_Intro}, which shows that for \(\graf\in\grapegraph_{\norm}\), \(\bbB_2(\graf)\) is quasi-isometric to a RAAG if and only if \(\pi_1(UP_2(\graf))\) is quasi-isometric to a one-ended RAAG (\Cref{Prop:StartingPoint}).
 The first theorem is proved by showing that \(\pi_1(UP_2(\graf))\) is in fact isomorphic to a RAAG, while the second follows from identifying a specific geometric feature of the intersection complex of \(\bar{UP_2(\graf)}\), studied in \Cref{subsection:sequences of leaves}, that does not occur in the intersection complexes of RAAGs.

 A second application concerns the relative hyperbolicity of graph braid groups, again based on \Cref{Prop:free factor_Intro}.
 In \cite[Question~5.7]{Gen21GBG}, Genevois asked for a characterization of relatively hyperbolic graph braid groups.
-As a partial answer, Berlyne showed in \cite[Theorem~F]{Ber21} that there exists a graph braid group \(\bbB_n(\graf)\) that is hyperbolic relative to a thick proper subgroup not contained in any graph braid group of the form \(\bbB_k(\grafl)\) with \(k\le n\) and \(\grafl\subset\graf\).
+As a partial answer, Berlyne showed in \cite[Theorem~F]{Ber23} that there exists a graph braid group \(\bbB_n(\graf)\) that is hyperbolic relative to a thick proper subgroup not contained in any graph braid group of the form \(\bbB_k(\grafl)\) with \(k\le n\) and \(\grafl\subset\graf\).
 In this paper, we extend Berlyne’s construction by producing infinitely many such examples, including his example as a special case.

-\begin{theorem}[\Cref{Corollary:Thickness}] There exist infinitely many graph braid groups \(\bbB_n(\graf)\), each of which is hyperbolic relative to a thick proper subgroup \(H\) that is not isomorphic to any graph braid group of the form \(\bbB_k(\grafl)\), where \(k\le n\) and \(\grafl\subset\graf\). \end{theorem}
+\begin{theorem}[\Cref{Corollary:Thickness}] There exist infinitely many graph braid groups \(\bbB_n(\graf)\) hyperbolic relative to a thick proper subgroup \(H\) that is not isomorphic to any graph braid group of the form \(\bbB_k(\grafl)\), where \(k\le n\) and \(\grafl\subset\graf\). \end{theorem}

 In light of our results, particularly \Cref{theorem:QIbetweenGBGs_Intro}, it is natural to ask the following question, which will be addressed in a forthcoming paper.

 \begin{question} Can one classify the \(2\)-braid groups over bunches of grapes up to quasi-isometry? \end{question}